exiang/open_hub_wiki/Production-Environment-Setup.md

 ### Get a Google API Account
 Google API account is required, use to translate address to lat long location etc.
-  * Your account needs to tied  with Credit Card
+  * Your [Account Billing](https://console.cloud.google.com/project/_/billing/enable) needs to enabled and tied with a Credit Card
   * You will need to enable `Geolocation API`, `Maps Embed API`, `Geocoding API` and `Maps JavaScript API`

 ### Get an Open Exchange Rate Account